Magma Ocean Waves and Thermal Variability on Lava Worlds: Introduction

 Tidally driven variations in surface temperature on sub-orbital and orbit-to-orbit timescales may be accessible observationally.
 The ultra-short period planet 55 Cancri e \citep[$P_{\rm orb} = 0.74$ d, $M_{\rm p} = 8.59\pm{0.43} \, M_\oplus$, $R_{\rm p} = 1.947\pm 0.038\, R_\oplus$; ][]{Crida_2018} illustrates what is possible in the time domain.
 Spitzer secondary-eclipse and phase curve measurements found dayside brightness temperatures spanning $1365^{+219}_{-257}$ to $2528^{+224}_{-229}$~K, and a hotspot that might be displaced eastward of the substellar point by as much as $41^\circ\pm 12^\circ$ (\citealt{demory2016variability,demory2016map,tamburo2018confirming}; but see \citealt{mercier2022revisiting} who question the hotspot offset).
 In the visible, CHEOPS found the phase curve amplitude and phase to vary over weeks to months \citep[][]{valdes2023investigating}.
 Most recently, JWST in the near-infrared discovered rapid, strong, and wavelength-dependent variability in dayside emission over a few days \citep[][]{patel2024jwst,hu2024secondary}.
 Is this remarkable time variability due to tidal forcing?
 The published eccentricity $e_{\rm p}=0.05 \pm 0.03$ \citep[][]{bourrier201855} is probably consistent with zero; none of the known planets in the 55~Cnc system can plausibly force a percent-level eccentricity in planet e \citep{ferraz2025tidal}; and non-tidal atmospheric dynamics powered by extreme stellar irradiation offers an alternative route to variability (\citealt{loftus2025extreme}; see also \citealt{bromley2023chaotic}).
 Still, 55 Cnc e and other USPs \citep[e.g.][]{kreidberg2019absence,crossfield2022gj,greene2023thermal,zhang2024gj,zieba2022k2} demonstrate the increasing power of time-domain and spectroscopic studies to characterize planetary surfaces.
 One day, magma oceans and their chemical exchanges with the atmosphere might come within observational reach \citep[e.g.][]{ito2015theoretical,wordsworth2022atmospheres,zilinskas2023observability,tian2024atmospheric,lichtenberg2024super,Gkouvelis2025}.

 This paper is organized as follows.
 In section \ref{sec:theory}, we lay out our method for solving the Laplace Tidal Equations governing a dayside magma ocean forced by eccentricity tides and damped by a simple prescriptive Rayleigh drag.
-The free parameters of the model are the orbital eccentricity $e_{\rm p}$, the ocean thickness $H$, and the Rayleigh drag frequency $\sigma_{\rm R}$.
 Section \ref{sec:results} presents results, principally how the thermal light curve of the planet and the hotspot longitude can deviate from predictions of pure stellar insolation when tides are included.
 In section \ref{Section_thermal_equilibria} we relate the surface thermodynamics treated in previous sections to the thermodynamics of the deep interior.
 There we show how a fluid magma ocean may be sustained in thermal equilibrium, and how its depth can extend to hundreds if not thousands of kilometers.
 Section \ref{sec:sum} summarizes and charts future directions.